exaroth/liveboat-github-runner/README.md

 ```
 ## Template updates

-In order to manually update `Liveboat` binary and templates execute `make update` alternatively you can enable automatic updates by setting `ENABLE_AUTOMATIC_UPDATES` to `1` in `./config/page_options` file which will check for new version of liveboat during every page rebuild.
+In order to manually update templates supplied with Liveboat execute `make update`, alternatively you can enable automatic updates by setting `ENABLE_AUTOMATIC_UPDATES` to `1` in `./config/page_options` file which will check for new version during every page rebuild.

 ## License
 Liveboat is provided under MIT License, see `LICENSE` file for details